 “The Piri Reis map is not the most accurate map of the sixteenth century, as has been claimed, there being many, many world maps produced in the remaining eighty-seven years of that century that far surpass it in accuracy”, researcher Gregory C. McIntosh.

 4. The Nazca Lines

 Many say that this is an airstrip built for aliens.
 Others go even further, saying that the lines were designed by aliens.
-More popular (and more plausible) explanation is that the Nazca made these designs for their gods in the sky, but no theory has been yet confirmed.
+A more popular (and more plausible) explanation is that the Nazca people made these designs for religious purposes, devoting them to their gods in the sky.
+This is the most realistic theory most scholars agree with.